finopsfoundation/framework/_resources/project--finops-tbm.md

 | Cloud Service Provider Vendor Name (in a multi-cloud environment) | Usage Quantity                                      | Relevant Cost Centers                       |
 |                                                                   |                                                     | Relevant Business Contacts and Owners       |

-<p style="color:red">ALEX NEEDS TO IMPROVE THIS WITH REAL-WORLD USE CASE PER DOC-- It is important to note that Chargeback and Total Cost of Ownership (detailed below) are not automatically the same and that there may be fundamental differences that require these use cases to be addressed separately.</p>
+It is important to note that Chargeback and Total Cost of Ownership (detailed below) are not automatically the same and that there may be fundamental differences that require these use cases to be addressed separately.

-<p style="color:red">The purpose of chargeback is to provide a fair and equitable way of recovering centrally incurred shared costs from the consumers of those platforms, this may be as simple as an even spread / cost weighted cost allocation to specific usage driven recovery.
+The purpose of chargeback is to provide a fair and equitable way of recovering centrally incurred shared costs from the consumers of those platforms, this may be as simple as an [even spread / cost weighted cost allocation](/resources/terminology/#even-spread-cost-allocation) to specific usage driven recovery.
 However the scope of this cost recovery is typically limited to the costs incurred by the FinOps / shared platform / Cloud Center of Excellence (CCoE) teams.
-This scope of cost would typically not constitute a Total Cost of Ownership as it excludes key cost elements that are incurred in other business areas.</p>
+This scope of cost would typically not constitute a Total Cost of Ownership as it excludes key cost elements that are incurred in other business areas.

-<p style="color:red">By contrast,a Total Cost of Ownership view is also aiming to represent a fair and equitable distribution of shared costs, the scope is much broader as it needs to include other types of cost that contribute to the building and running of a given application / service.
-The largest of these is typically employee/labor costs that are not necessarily incurred within the FinOps team's chargeback scope but need to be included to ensure that we are representing all spending that is incurred in order to deliver a given application/ capability.</p>
+By contrast,a Total Cost of Ownership view is also aiming to represent a fair and equitable distribution of shared costs, the scope is much broader as it needs to include other types of cost that contribute to the building and running of a given application / service.
+The largest of these is typically employee/labor costs that are not necessarily incurred within the FinOps team's chargeback scope but need to be included to ensure that we are representing all spending that is incurred in order to deliver a given application/ capability.

 ### Total Cost of Ownership - TCO
 Total Cost of Ownership (TCO) is often an extension or follow-up from chargeback.
 Typically, as costs begin to be charged back, or built into a model for chargeback, costs reveal themselves which need mapping and dissecting.
 This is where FinOps and TBM together can bring a holistic approach to both cloud and IT spend.